Portland stone: Quarrying methods

 Traditionally small diameter holes (35 mm) were drilled horizontally under each rock and charged with a small quantity of gunpowder, chosen because of its relative non-shattering properties.
 When fired the gunpowder produced a "heave" which dislodged the rock from its natural bed, hopefully undamaged.
 Stone was cut using plugs and feathers, where a series of short, small diameter (typically 30 mm) holes are drilled in a line where a cut is to be made.
 One plug and two feathers were inserted into each hole and each plug is hit in turn with a sledgehammer until the stone yields to the extreme tensile stresses produced.
-Most stone is many times weaker in tension than in compression, plugs and feathers utilize this fact.
-It is also worth noting that stone tends to split much more easily parallel to bedding planes (called graining) than perpendicular to them (called cutting).
+Most stone is many times weaker in tension than in compression, plugs and feathers utilise this fact.
+Stone tends to split much more easily parallel to bedding planes (called graining) than perpendicular to them (called cutting).

 In 1999, Italian stone cutting equipment, originally designed for use in Tuscany's marble quarries was imported by Albion Stone and applied to the extraction of Portland stone.
 This new technology eliminated the need for blasting, significantly improved the quarries' environmental performance and removed the potential for any possible damage to the stone being quarried through shock.
 Full account of the local jointing pattern is made when deciding the position and orientation of cuts.
 Once the quarry faces have been cut, the stone is gently displaced hydraulically.
 This is done using "hydro-bags", which are thin, flat, steel bags or envelopes that when inflated with water under moderate pressure, are capable of producing the forces necessary to loosen the stone to the point where it can be easily removed using large wheeled loaders.
 Splitting stone, using pneumatic drills is arduous work and so wire-saws have been introduced into the quarries, replacing much of the plug and feather cutting.